 Since grains are off limits on a low carb diet, I decided to recreate the cereal using sliced almonds, pecans, flaked coconut and flaxseed meal.

-It's sweetened with one of my favorite low carb sweeteners: sugar free pancake syrup.
+It's sweetened with one of my favorite low carb sweeteners: sugar-free pancake syrup.
 It gives the cereal a sweet maple flavor.
 But you can sub in equivalent syrups like Yacon or Sukrin if you'd like.
-The main idea it to make a convincing sweetened oat substitute.
+The main idea is to make a convincing sweetened oat substitute.
 A "noat", as they say.
 So maybe I should call them Honey Bunches of Noats?

 - 1 cup sliced almonds

 - 1 cup flaked coconut

 - ¼ cup flaxseed meal